Battle of Coral–Balmoral: 1 ATF consolidates in AO Surfers, 13–15 May 1968

-On 14 May there were a number of patrol clashes in AO Bondi, as both sides tried to determine the intentions of the other.
+On 14 May there were patrol clashes in AO Bondi, as both sides tried to determine the intentions of the other.
 The Australians sent out platoon-sized defensive patrols between 3 and 4 km from Coral and in nine contacts they suffered three killed and five wounded, while PAVN casualties included 12 killed and two wounded.
 Later, two more Australians were wounded by an RPG fired into FSB Coral.
 During the afternoon, the patrol activity resulted in heavy fighting, and two separate actions fought within half an hour of each other by different platoons from 1 RAR led to two Australians being awarded the Distinguished Conduct Medal (DCM)—Lance Corporal David Griffiths and Private Richard Norden.
-The PAVN/VC appeared to be probing the Australians to gain information on their dispositions and these efforts continued the following day with the defenders observing two PAVN near the perimeter of FSB Coral, while patrols from 1 RAR later contacted a number of small groups and uncovered a recently used company-sized camp just 1000 m from the base.
+Norden's DCM was upgraded to the Victoria Cross for Australia in 2024 following a review by the Defence Honours and Awards Tribunal.
+The PAVN/VC appeared to be probing the Australians to gain information on their dispositions and these efforts continued the following day with the defenders observing two PAVN near the perimeter of FSB Coral, while patrols from 1 RAR later contacted small groups and uncovered a recently used company-sized camp just 1000 m from the base.
 By 15 May, the Australians considered their defences to be properly co-ordinated, while nearby the PAVN 141st Regiment was again preparing to attack Coral after evading the intensive patrolling.
 Yet that night a large number of lights and flares were observed by the defenders, effectively warning them of the impending assault.